alanrob17/Understanding-Typescript/01-Getting-started.md

 > Shift-Alt-F

-You will be asked what formatter you want to use so select Prettier and now when you do a save, Prettier will format your code and add any missing semi-colons.
+You will be asked what formatter you want to use so select Prettier and now when you do a save, Prettier will format your code and add any missing semicolons.